Aditya1101999/Flight-Recommendation/README.md

 # Flight Delay Prediction System

-A system made to predict flight delays using Machine Learning models.
+A system made to predict flight delays using  ML models.

 ## Pre-requisite